Skip to content

 What causes mouth ulcers?

-Most minor, single mouth ulcers are often caused through mechanical injury for example biting your cheek, not brushing correctly or could be caused through a sharp tooth or filling.
-Re-current mouth ulcers can be a sign of an underlying medical problems such as iron or vitamin B12 defiency, crohns disease.
-Hormonal flucuations and not so good oral hygiene can all cause re-current mouth ulcers.
+Most minor, single mouth ulcers are often caused by mechanical injury—for example, biting your cheek, not brushing correctly, or by a sharp tooth or filling.
+Re-current mouth ulcers can be a sign of underlying medical problems such as iron or vitamin B12 deficiency, Crohn’s disease, hormonal fluctuations, and poor oral hygiene.

 What are mouth ulcers?

-Ulcers normally appear as small lesions that are painful they may be pink or white in colour.
-Mouth ulcers often cause pain and discomfort whilst eating, drinking and even talking.
-Although ulcers are uncomfortable they are usually harmless and will go after 1-2 weeks but if they take longer to heal then you must seek medical attention.
+Ulcers normally appear as small, painful lesions that may be pink or white in color.
+They often cause discomfort while eating, drinking, and talking.
+Although usually harmless and self-limiting—resolving within 1-2 weeks—if an ulcer takes longer to heal, you should seek medical attention.

 Types of ulcers

-These are the most common mouth ulcer.
-They are small, round or oval shaped less than 10mm in size and heal within 1-2 weeks.
+These are the most common mouth ulcers.
+They are small, round or oval-shaped, less than 10mm in size, and typically heal within 1-2 weeks.

 1. Major aphthous ulcer

-This type of ulcer is larger in size, generally 10mm or larger, they usually appear 1 or 2 at a time and are deeper than minor ones.
-They can be very painful and take up to 6 weeks to heal.
+This type of ulcer is larger—generally 10mm or more—and usually appears one or two at a time.
+They are deeper, can be very painful, and may take up to 6 weeks to heal.

 1. Herpetiform ulcer

-This type of ulcer is when multiple ulcers occur at one time and join together which forms irregular shapes.
-Each ulcer can take 1 week to 2 months to heal.
+This type occurs when multiple ulcers appear simultaneously and merge into irregular shapes.
+Each individual ulcer may take from 1 week up to 2 months to heal.

 Mouth ulcer symptoms

-• Redness, soreness tenderness, or burning sensation in the mouth
+• Redness, soreness, tenderness, or a burning sensation in the mouth

-• Irritation by hot or spicy food or drinks
+• Irritation from hot or spicy foods and drinks

 Causes of mouth ulcers

-Mouth ulcers can be caused due to a variety of reasons such as poor oral hygiene, stress and anxiety, lack of sleep, hormonal changes such as menstruation, food allergies or sensitivities, family history of ulcers, deficiencies in vitamin B12, iron or folic acid and smoking
+Mouth ulcers can be triggered by various factors such as poor oral hygiene, stress, anxiety, lack of sleep, hormonal changes (e.g., during menstruation), food allergies or sensitivities, family history, deficiencies in vitamin B12, iron, or folic acid, and smoking.

 1. Mechanical causes

-Mouth ulcers can be caused from biting the inside of your cheek or tongue whilst chewing hard and/or hot food, improper brushing techniques (injury from a toothbrush), sharp teeth or tooth or poorly fitting dentures.
+They can result from biting the inside of your cheek or tongue while chewing hard or hot foods, improper brushing techniques (such as injury from a toothbrush), sharp teeth, or poorly fitting dentures.

 1. Systemic causes